Symphony in F major (Yamada): III. Scherzo. Poco vivace

+IV.
 Adagio molto – Molto allegro e trionfante

 The fourth movement is also structured as a sonata.
 It opens with an adagio introduction, woodwinds introducing a brooding theme in C minor.
 The music then modulates to F major, becoming serene and peaceful before a crescendo leads us into the molto allegro.
 A victorious main theme in F major is presented with resolute fanfares from horns and trumpets.
 A more rhythmic second theme in C major is also introduced, taking the form of a dotted march.
 As in the first movement, the exposition is repeated.
 The ensuing development begins as woodwinds reintroduce the main theme in a minor key, passing through a series of modulations before calmly appearing on strings.
 The material is then recapitulated in its original form.
 After a brief pause, a resolute chord ends the symphony.
 Katayama again points at the influence of Beethoven, while Ochi mentions Brahms's Symphony No. 1 as a likely inspiration.

+Assessment

+A review in Allmusic describes the piece as "conventional" and "inconsequential".
+Art Lange, in a review from the magazine Fanfare, praised the piece with the following words:

+The symphony, somewhat more serious in form and content, sweeps through intimations of Dvorák, Beethoven, and Schumann, comfortable in its old-fashioned, pastoral style, and certainly without a trace of the Sturm und Drang suggested by the title.

+Jonathan Woolf ultimately labeled the work "a well-crafted treatise not a symphonic statement" in a review of MusicWeb International.
+Another review from the same medium by Colin Clarke is more positive.

+The work is elegant, indeed suave, the whole evidently springing from a fertile well of ideas.
+There is even something endearingly balletic about some of the music. [...]
+The Wagnerian chords of the finale’s introduction may come as a surprise after all this and despite the rhythmic spring of the finale proper, the Wagnerisms continue to cast an intermittent shadow over proceedings.

+Robert Cummings, in a review for ClassicalNet described the work as "light" and with "several catchy themes", ultimately being "a mixture of Mendelssohn and Elgar".
+Raymond Tuttle, on the other hand, offered a more nuanced view of the work:

+Yamada seems to have learned his Schubert and Schumann well, because the Symphony repeatedly reminds me of those composers' works.
+Overall, the music, while traditional, is bold and assertive, full of confidence over Japan's new international role.
+If the structure of these two early works is redolent of the textbook, it should be no surprise, because during this period, Yamada was studying with the conservative Professor Wolf at the Musikhochschule.

+A review found in Pizzicato also insisted on the influence of Mendelssohn and Schumann.
+Music critic David Hurwitz said the following about the piece: "The title of the symphony hardly prepares us for the placidly uneventful meandering that ensues".